leepriscilla/leepriscilla.github.io/content/featured/Gaucho Rides/index.md

   - React Native
 ---

-Cross-platform mobile app for UCSB students to arrange rides.
-I implemented front-end components e.g. picker and text box and collaborated in a team using Agile techniques and professional development practices.
-I performed domain analysis and design documentation with system design artifacts including system sequence diagrams, static class diagrams, interaction diagrams, and state diagrams.
+Mobile application for UCSB students to arrange rides.
+I implemented front-end components and collaborated in a team using Agile techniques and professional development practices.
+I performed domain analysis and design documentation with system design artifacts.